jerryUNSW/fraud_detect/GroupDynamics.md

 *****

 There are only two members in our team.
-It has been a pleasure working with my only teammate Weijia Liu.
+It has been a pleasure working with my only teammate.
 I think it's because we are both passionate about data science and are problem-oriented people.
 We are both excited to take advantage of this opportunity to apply our knowledge in statistics and computer science to a real world problem.
 In this report I will share my perspectives on our teamwork in different aspects, including progress checking, commitment, job allocation and communication.

 1. Progress Checking